TABurrows/taburrows.github.io/_docs/Auth0/auth-code-w-pkce.md

 - Cannot securely store a Client Secret because their entire source is available in the browser

 To address these scenarios, OAuth 2.0 provides Authorization Code Flow with Proof Key for Code Exchange (PKCE) (OAuth 2.0 - RFC 7636)

+The PKCE-Enhanced Authorization Code Flow introduces a secret created by calling the application that can be verified by the Authorization Server.